stuffedwombat/stuffedwombat.github.io/lr_intro.md

-This is a prototype for an interactive non-fiction book.

-<h1>About making games.</h1>
+<h2>Introduction</h2>

-This book is non linear.
+This is a non linear book about making games.
-Just pick a chapter that interests you and start reading it.
-At the end of each chapter, there will be links to other chapters that relate to the one you just read.
-You can follow these recommendations or set out on your own.
-Hope you enjoy!

-- I would recommend to start by checking out the [index](lr_index).
-It contains a list of all chapters in this book.
-You can just pick one that interests you and read from there.
+- If you just want to see what this book has to offer, check out the [index](lr_index), which is a list of all the chapters of this book.
+You can then just pick whatever catches your interest and go from there.

-- But you could also start by reading about the smallest parts, the atoms, of any game: [Decisions](lr_decisions).
+- If you want to read about the smallest part that games are made out of, then I would recommend to check out the chapter on [Decisions](lr_decisions).

-- If you want to start with some fairly abstract and weird stuff, I would recommend reading about [Doors](lr_doors) instead.
+- If you are hungry for some fairly abstract, weird and somewhat insane perspectives on game development, then I would recommend reading about [Doors](lr_doors) instead.

+- If you are feeling rebellious you should just open the book at a random page and read from there.
+While I would recommend to actually start with the beginning of the chapter you land on, I can not stop you from being truly chaotic.

+- Alternatively you can, of course, just close this book and do something else instead.
+That is always possible.